Sarah Vouga – Waterford Technologies

 “A lot of industries are legally required to save emails.
 A good archiving system is a must for this, the PST file road leads to a bad place.
 The bigger issue for me: I have to find a way to go to get my users to give up their horrible email habits.” – T. Wiz

 It became painfully obvious to several IT admins who had yet to deploy an archive that the business problem an email archiving solution would solve (even if they wouldn’t admit it) centered around two things; Email Retention Policies and PST files.
-Their email server was entirely dependent upon the end users following the company email policy that in some instances had no way of being enforced, while for others, their email policy just flat out disallowed for emails to be deleted, resulting in a horde of PST files that mimicked a gaggle of zombies trying to overtake a human trapped in a car.
+Their email server was entirely dependent upon the end users following the company email policy that in some instances had no way of being enforced, while for others, their email policy just flat out disallowed for emails to be deleted, resulting in a horde of PST files.

 Some points to remember: